rlisagor/freshen/README.rst

 Freshen now supports 30 languages, exactly the same as cucumber, since the "language" file was borrowed from the cucumber project.
 As long as your '.feature' files respect the syntax, the person in charge of writing the acceptance tests may write it down in his/her mother tongue.
+The only exception is the new keyword for `using only step definitions from modules`_ since it is not available in Cucumber_.
+For the moment, this keyword is available only in English, French, and Portugese.
+If you use another language, you must use the english keyword for this particular keyword (or translate it and add it to the ``languages.yml`` file).

 The 'examples' directory contains a French sample.
 It's a simple translation of the english 'calc'.
 If you want to check the example, go to the 'calc_fr'